Performance Analysis of a Cooperative Wireless Network with Adaptive Relays

 From (\ref{r1}), (\ref{r2}) we realize that the analysis is distinguished in two cases: \begin{enumerate} \item For $\frac{\alpha_{1}\widehat{\alpha}_{2}}{\alpha_{1}^{*}\PssRoneDRone}+\frac{\alpha_{2}\widehat{\alpha}_{1}}{\alpha_{2}^{*}\PssRtwoDRtwo}=1$, (\ref{r1}), (\ref{r2}) yield

 \item For $\frac{\alpha_{1}\widehat{\alpha}_{2}}{\alpha_{1}^{*}\PssRoneDRone}+\frac{\alpha_{2}\widehat{\alpha}_{1}}{\alpha_{2}^{*}\PssRtwoDRtwo}\neq1$, (\ref{r1}), (\ref{r2}) yield

 \end{enumerate}

-Our primary interest in the following is to obtain expressions for the queueing delay at relay nodes.
-The key element for doing this is to solve the functional equation (\ref{we}) and obtain $H(x,y)$.
-In order to this, we have to obtain the boundary functions $H(x,0)$, $H(0,y)$ and the term $H(0,0)$.
-The basic tool for obtaining these functions is the theory of boundary value problems \cite{coh,fay}.
-Since we are dealing with a quite technical approach we summarized in the following the basic steps. \paragraph*{Step 1.} From the functional equation (\ref{we}), we prove that $H(x,0)$ and $H(0,y)$ satisfy certain boundary value problems of Riemann-Hilbert-Carleman type \cite{fay}, i.e., with boundary conditions on closed curves.
-These curves are studied in Lemma \ref{SQ}.
-The proof of this lemma (Appendix \ref{a1}) requires the investigation of the kernel $R(x,y)$ (see subsection \ref{ker}).
-All the required results are given in Lemmas \ref{LEM}, \ref{lem1} (the proof of Lemma \ref{LEM} is given in the Appendix \ref{a0}).
-Note that based on the values of the parameters the unit disc may lie inside the region bounded by these contours.
+The key element to investigate the queueing delay at relay nodes is to solve the functional equation (\ref{we}) and obtain $H(x,y)$.
+The solution of (\ref{we}) requires first to obtain the boundary functions $H(x,0)$, $H(0,y)$ and the term $H(0,0)$.
+The theory of boundary value problems \cite{coh,fay} is our basic methodological tool to accomplish our goal.
+Since we are dealing with a quite technical approach we summarized in the following the basic steps. \begin{enumerate} \item[Step 1]Using (\ref{we}), we show that $H(x,0)$, $H(0,y)$ satisfy certain boundary value problems of Riemann-Hilbert-Carleman type \cite{fay}, with boundary conditions on closed curves.
+Lemma \ref{SQ} provides information about these curves.
+Its proof (see \ref{a1}) requires the investigation of the kernel $R(x,y)$ (see subsection \ref{ker}, and Lemmas \ref{LEM}, \ref{lem1}; the proof of Lemma \ref{LEM} is given in \ref{a0}).
+Note that based on the values of the system parameters, the unit disc may lie inside the region bounded by these contours.
 Clearly, the functions $H(x,0)$, $H(0,y)$ are analytic inside the unit disc, but they might have poles in the region bounded by the unit disc and these closed curves.